movers-gcw/MoveMate/index.md

 # How it works

-MoveMate can be installed on all devices that has an **Android opereting system, from 5.0 version, onwards.** <br>
+MoveMate can be installed on all devices with an **Android operating system, from 5.0 version, onwards.** <br>
-When you will open it for the first time, you will have to log-in with your **facebook account**, enter your phone number and your institutional email address and the game is done!
+When you will open it for the first time, you will have to log-in with your **facebook account**, enter your phone number and your institutional email address and the game will be done!

-At this time, you can do two main things:
+You will then be able to do two main things:
-* ### Make your route to share it with other students To create a new route you can press '+' button on 'My routes' page, selecting if your final route is:
+* ### Make your route to share it with other students To create a new route you be able to press '+' button on 'My routes' page, selecting if your final route will be:
         - From University
         - To University
-      Then you have to choose the type of vehicle you want use (if it is a motorcycle or car, you can select the number of free places and if you have an helmet more), the starting or arrival department (it's possible to choose all departments of an university), the time and the route name with short description (if you want).
+      Then you will have to choose the type of vehicle you will want use (if it will be a motorcycle or car, you be able to select the number of free places and if you will have an helmet more), the starting or arrival department
+      (it will be possible to choose all departments of an university), the time and the route name with short description (if you will want).
 * ### Find a route made by others
-      To find a route from/to university you can press the 'hand lens' button on the top bar and then follow requested steps specifying vehicle, price and department.
+      To find a route from/to university you be able to press the 'hand lens' button on the top bar and then follow requested steps specifying vehicle, price and department.

-When you find a route, you can press the result item to view details about it. <br>
+When you will going to find a route, you will be able to press the result item to view its details. <br>
-Details include:
+Details will include:
 * Starting address and arrival department (or viceversa)
 * Price per person
 * Maker
 * Mates

-By pressing maker or mate's icon you can also view his informations and contact him.
+By pressing maker or mate's icon you will be able to also view his informations and contact him.

 A short video tutorial below:
 ..[video]..